 Staffers’ work shapes the actions of congress

 Is becoming a congressional staffer a good way to improve what government does?
 Staffers have a low public profile, but this belies their influence.
 They are heavily involved in making legislation, from developing initial policy ideas to drafting laws.
-As their career progresses they build relationships with some of the most powerful people in government and become relied upon for their expertise.
-Among other impacts, we think that some committee staffers are able to shift tens of millions of dollars to high-impact programs.
+As their career progresses they build relationships with some of the most powerful people in government and become relied upon for their expertise on both policy topics and legislative know-how.
+Among other impacts, we think that some senior committee staffers are able to shift hundreds of millions of dollars to high-impact programs.